Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 AI Vendor Pre-Screen Lite

-Quick vendor risk triage across transparency, subprocessor disclosure, data retention, security evidence, incident commitments, sensitive data exposure, and lock-in risk.
+Screen vendor transparency, subprocessors, data retention, security evidence, incident commitments, sensitive-data exposure, and lock-in risk.

 Best next stepUse the AI Vendor Due Diligence Pack when suppliers need consistent approval evidence.